frank-dam-lab/frank-dam-lab.github.io/people.md

 ## Our Research Team

-The Frank Dam Lab is composed of dedicated researchers working at the forefront of [research field].
+The DAM Lab is composed of dedicated researchers working at the forefront of [research field].
 Our team includes faculty, postdoctoral researchers, graduate students, and undergraduate researchers.

-### Research Philosophy

-We believe in fostering a collaborative and inclusive environment where all team members can thrive.
-Our lab culture emphasizes:

-- **Collaborative Research**: Working together across different expertise areas
-- **Mentorship**: Supporting the growth and development of all team members
-- **Innovation**: Pushing the boundaries of what's possible in [research field]
-- **Impact**: Conducting research that makes a difference in the world

 ### Alumni